 Applicants must apply via the Centralized Application Service for Physician Assistants (CASPA) https://caspa.liaisoncas.com/.

-- CASPA deadline for our June matriculation is November 1st.
+- CASPA deadline for the Program's June matriculation is November 1st.

-- It is the applicant’s responsibility to complete and submit all supporting documentation to CASPA in a timely manner.
-The application status check, provided to applicants as part of the CASPA service, should be monitored throughout the application process.
-CASPA will not mail incomplete applications.
+- The application status check, provided to applicants as part of the CASPA service, should be monitored throughout the application process.
+CASPA will not verify incomplete applications.

-- Application processing through CASPA can take anywhere from 4-6 weeks therefore, it is best to apply early.
-New CASPA cycles open in April of each year.
+- Application processing through CASPA can take anywhere from 4-6 weeks therefore, it is best to apply early to ensure Program deadlines are met.

 - Please see CASPA Admissions Code of Cooperation for more information.